ch-stark/blogapplicationsetsglobalnamespace/blog.md

 Starting with  RHACM 2.6 we introduced a new global clusterset and in the following we would like to explain why this has been done, and use this new Global `ClusterSet` to quickly deploy on ApplicationSet in the global-namespace.
 As a Side Info you will learn how to use Placement-Objects (and why/how you can migrate from PlacementRule-Objects) as well as how to deploy RHACM using Policy-Generator while not allowing PlacementRules to be deployed.

+Multitenancy is a very important topic when working with a MultiClusterManagement solution.
+RHACM offers great concepts to achieve this but there are usecases where you want to have a shared view to the whole fleet of Clusters and for that reasons we provided a new global-namespace, to give users also some kind of `Quick-Start`.

 ## What resources are provided out of the box

 Starting with RHACM there is a namespace called `open-cluster-management-global-set` and a `ManagedClusterSetBinding` called `global` to bind the global ManagedClusterSet to the `open-cluster-management-global-set` namespace.
 You can read [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html-single/multicluster_engine/index#managedclustersets_global)